MCP Kali Workspace

 What Gets Created

-The extension creates the following in your workspace:
+The extension creates the following structure:

 your-workspace/